Colored Khovanov-Rozansky homology for infinite braids: Main results

 \subsection{Main theorem and corollaries}

 We first recall the definition of our main class of braids.

-\begin{definition} A \emph{semi-infinite braid} $\B$ on $n$ strands is a semi-infinite word on the generators $\sigma_i$ of the braid group $\Bn$.
-That is, $\B$ has the form
+\begin{definition} A \emph{semi-infinite positive braid word} $\B$ on $n$ strands is a semi-infinite word on the generators $\sigma_i$ of the braid group $\Bn$.

-where $\e_i$ is $1$ or $-1$.
-We say $\B$ is a \emph{semi-infinite positive braid} if all $\e_i = 1$.
-We call a semi-infinite braid $\B$ \emph{complete} if every positive generator $\sigma_i$ of $\Bn$, for $i=1,\dots,n-1$, appears an infinite number of times. \end{definition}
+Such a word $\B$ represents a \emph{semi-infinite positive braid} $\BB$ up to allowable braid moves (ie, up to isotopies and Reidemeister moves that do not introduce negative crossings).
+We call a semi-infinite positive braid word $\B$ \emph{complete} if every generator $\sigma_i$ of $\Bn$, for $i=1,\dots,n-1$, appears an infinite number of times in $\B$. \end{definition}

+Note that the property of completeness is preserved by braid relations for positive braids, and so it makes sense to refer to a complete semi-infinite positive braid.